Black Friday Code: DIGEST35

 How to Use HCl

 You can look for Betaine HCl at your local health foods store or grab a bottle here.
-For our patients in the clinic, we recommend starting with one capsule 15 minutes prior to each meal.
+For our clients in the clinic, we recommend starting with one capsule 15 minutes prior to each meal.
 If they don’t experience any relief with just one pill after two to three days, we’ll often have them increase to two capsules before each meal.
 Some may eventually work up to as many as four capsules to find the ideal dose.

-A good rule of thumb in our experience is that if patients see improved symptoms, it’s safe to assume that their body needs supplemental HCl.
+A good rule of thumb in our experience is that if clients see improved symptoms, it’s safe to assume that their body needs supplemental HCl.
 If there’s no change after two weeks, we’ll recommend they stop taking it and try another avenue.

 If you decide to try HCl on your own or, preferably, with a practitioner’s help, be sure to stop taking HCl right away if you feel any burning in your esophagus or stomach after taking it.